Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Smoothness of the stable foliation and renormalized flow

-\begin{proof} Since the convergence of the infinite sum defining $v^s$ is uniform on $K$, the vertical component of the vector field $v^s$ is continuous, hence bounded.
-Therefore, all the stable leaves $W^{ss}(p_{i}^{\sigma})$ are transverse to any vertical leaf.
-The result holds by taking the closure since slopes are bounded and by Proposition \ref{prop:K_as_Finite_Union}. \end{proof}
+Since the convergence of the infinite sum defining $v^s$ is uniform on $K$, the horizontal component of the vector field $v^s$ is continuous, hence bounded.
+Therefore, all the stable leaves $W^{ss}(p_{i}^{\sigma})$ are transverse to any horizontal leaf.
+The result holds by taking the closure since slopes are bounded and by Proposition~\ref{prop:K_as_Finite_Union}. \end{proof}

 \begin{theorem} The set $K$ is connected and it can be written as $K= \overline{W^{ss}(p^{\sigma}_i)}$, for any $\sigma \in \Sigma$ and any $1 \leqslant i \leqslant 2 n_{\sigma}$. \end{theorem}